rodnaph/cail/README.md

 # cail ("sail") [![Build Status](https://api.travis-ci.org/rodnaph/cail.png)](http://travis-ci.org/rodnaph/cail) [![Dependencies Status](http://clj-deps.herokuapp.com/github/rodnaph/cail/status.png)](http://clj-deps.herokuapp.com/github/rodnaph/cail)

 Cail is a small library for parsing the insane _javax.mail_ library classes into Clojure data structures.
+It doesn't do everything, but it should help with the 99% use case of "give me the emails and their attachments".

 ## Usage